cldwalker/bender/README.md

 Hubot
 =====

-This is a version of GitHub's Campfire bot, hubot.
-He's pretty cool.
+This is a our version of GitHub's Campfire bot, hubot.
+Created from hubot -c with one custom script so far.

 This version is designed to be deployed on heroku.